jessmccay/100-days-of-code/log.md

 **Link(s) to work**
 https://github.com/jessmccay/weather_app/commit/ea80a949eb86fade798f89eca94c0a26d22301e5

-### Day 37: May 11, Thursday
+### Day 38: May 12, Friday

-**Today's Progress**: Weather app trying out a sample api call
+**Today's Progress**: Weather app redo, app is working.

 **Thoughts**
-Okay so I am understanding
+I'm feeling revamped.
+I am understanding api's and how to used them.
+Its just a matter of grabbing the right parts of the json object.
+I followed along with youtube coding 360 weather app tutorial.

 **Link(s) to work**
 https://github.com/jessmccay/weather_app